AbhiXverse/Solidity-journey/Day 17/Uniswap V1 Protocol.md

     - launched - November 2018 at Devon 4
     - Purpose - A decentralized protocol for swapping ERC-20 tokens on Ethereum
     - Design - Fully permissionless and open-source, anyone can use it
-    - Philosophy - Focused on simpli
+    - Philosophy - Focused on simplicity, decentralized, censorship resistance and security

+Features -
+1. Supports for al